alexzhivo/OPP_ex/ex_1/README.txt

 - Hexagram.h
     Contains the definition of the Hexagram class.

-the files inside src directory:
+the files added inside src directory:

 - Rectangle.cpp
     Contains the implementation of the functions of the